Data Types in Soplang

 Soplang supports both integers and floating-point numbers.
 You can define a number variable using either the dynamic door

-keyword or the static tiro
+keyword or the static abn

 keyword:

-// Using dynamic typing door lambarka1 = 42 // Integer door lambarka2 = 3.14 // Floating-point // Using static typing tiro lambarka3 = 100 // Integer type tiro lambarka4 = -25 // Negative integer // Arithmetic operations qor(lambarka1 + lambarka2) // Addition: 45.14 qor(lambarka1 * lambarka3) // Multiplication: 4200 qor(lambarka3 / lambarka1) // Division: 2.38... // Scientific notation door badan = 1.6e6 // 1,600,000 qor(badan)
+// Using dynamic typing door lambarka1 = 42 // Integer door lambarka2 = 3.14 // Floating-point // Using static typing abn lambarka3 = 100 // Integer type abn lambarka4 = -25 // Negative integer // Arithmetic operations qor(lambarka1 + lambarka2) // Addition: 45.14 qor(lambarka1 * lambarka3) // Multiplication: 4200 qor(lambarka3 / lambarka1) // Division: 2.38...

 Strings

 Strings in Soplang are sequences of characters.
-You can define strings using either single or double quotes and manipulate them with various operations:
+You can define strings using either single '

-// Using dynamic typing door magac1 = "Soplang" door magac2 = 'Programming Language' // Using static typing qoraal magac3 = "Soplang: Luuqadda Barnaamijyada ee Soomaaliga" // String concatenation qor(magac1 + " - " + magac2) // Outputs: Soplang - Programming Language // String length qor(magac1.dherer()) // Outputs: 7 // String methods qor(magac1.sareyn()) // Outputs: SOPLANG qor(magac1.hooseyn()) // Outputs: soplang qor(magac3.qayb(0, 7)) // Outputs: Soplang // String interpolation door version = 2.0 qor(f"{magac1} v{version}") // Outputs: Soplang v2.0
+// Using dynamic typing door magac1 = "Soplang" door magac2 = 'Programming Language' // Using static typing qoraal magac3 = "Soplang: Luuqadda Barnaamijyada ee Afka Soomaaliga" // String concatenation qor(magac1 + " - " + magac2) // Outputs: Soplang - Programming Language // String length qor(magac1.dherer()) // Outputs: 7 // String methods qor(magac1.sareyn()) // Outputs: SOPLANG qor(magac1.hooseyn()) // Outputs: soplang qor(magac3.qayb(0, 7)) // Outputs: Soplang // String interpolation door version = 2.0 qor(f"{magac1} v{version}") // Outputs: Soplang v2.0

 Booleans